-Correction of errors for transactions allocated directly to retained earnings regarding corrections for the 2013/14 financial year against payables from exchange transactions and receivables from exchange transactions.
-Duplicate billings on service charges that was accounted for and duplicate expenses recognized was the errors that was identified in the 2013/14 financial period in the current year is was corrected against retained surplus.
+Correction of errors for transactions allocated directly to retained earnings regarding corrections for the 2014/15 financial year against payables from exchange transactions and receivables from exchange transactions and other financial liabilities (DBSA Loan was adjusted with interest).
+Errors that was identified in the 2014/15 financial period in the current year was corrected against retained surplus.